nashville-software-school/client-side-mastery/book-3-giffygram/chapters/GG_POST_LIST.md

 However, by following this principle, you will end up with having a code base that is easier to maintain, easier to extend, and easier to change.
 You will work on your understanding of this principle throughout the course.

+## Learning Objectives

+* You should be able to remember the general definition of the Single Responsbility Principle.
+* You should be able to remember the definition of the term _"code refactor"_.
+* You should be able to explain the Single Responsbility of all modules and functions you have written so far.
+* You should be able to understand that invoking a function inside a string template injects the return value of that function into the string.

+## Single Responsbility Components

 Take a look at your **`Giffygram`** component code.

 ```js